Sky Gates Airlines: History

 In October 2016, Sky Gates commenced domestic and international services from Moscow Sheremetyevo Airport using a leased Boeing 747-400F aircraft.

 Sky Gates Airlines suspended all operations on in February 2022 due to sanctions with plans to restart services in the foreseeable future.

 In March 2022, Azerbaijan-based Silk Way West Airlines took over both of Sky Gates' aircraft.
 In the same month, the operating certificate of the airline was suspended at its request.

+In August 2023, the airline was bought out by Red Wings Airlines, and in December of the same year operations were restarted.